If the SAT is a chess match, the ACT is a track meet

 In contrast to the "big box" test prep companies, where student teachers come and go, I teach all classes myself in a small group setting of 5 to 9 students.
 This allows me to establish an interesting and educational team dynamic that makes learning fun, unintimidating and, most of all, consistent across all subject matter.
 As a former college teacher, and high-end Miramonte, Acalanes and Campolindo tutor (physics, chemistry, calculus, and SAT/ACT) with over 25 years experience, I know how to handle a classroom and keep students both engaged and motivated.

-My second-semester class structure takes advantage of the dramatic increases in academic learning that occur during junior year, particularly in Math and Reading.
-All my students take the ACT in both April and June, when their skill set is at its peak.
+My class structure, moreover, takes advantage of the dramatic increase in academic learning that occurs during junior year, particularly in Math and English.
+All my students take the ACT in December and again in April when they're at their peak of academic excellence.

 Classes begin in June.
 Register now: